zhaofeng-shu33/triangle_counting_gpu_v2/README.md

 CUDA implementation of parallel algorithm for counting triangles.

+## History
+This repository is spawned out of [triangle counting gpu](https://github.com/zhaofeng-shu33/triangle_counting_gpu).
+[Zhiyuan-Wu](https://github.com/Zhiyuan-Wu) implements it in a different approach and cannot be merged into master branch.
+Therefore this repository is created from the `c-factor` branch.
+Generally speaking, this repository is faster than the original implementation but it also brings some drawbacks:

+* CPU GPU coordinate parameter is hard coded
+* Thread Number, Batch size is hard coded
+* Using unix only header and is difficult to port to msvc on windows

 ## CSR format storage
 Suppose our graph has m edges and n nodes. we use sparse matrix (CSC) to store the graph.
 Two arrays are required, (n+1) length array